This article is part of a RAW Guides online course. See more!

 Choose a web hosting plan that can be upgraded.

-This website is on Bluehost and it has been upgraded several times as visitor numbers have increased.
+This website has been upgraded several times as visitor numbers have increased.

 It is a good idea to sign up for a slightly better hosting plan than you think you will need to allow for expansion and growth.
 Don’t get the absolute cheapest deal, unless you are seriously short of money, when you can pay a few dollars more and get much better hosting that will let you grow.